navcoin/navcoin-core/doc/build-unix.md

 # UNIX BUILD NOTES

-Some notes on how to build NavCoin Core in Unix.
+Some notes on how to build Navcoin Core in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 ## Building in Ubuntu 18.04

-You can easily build the dependencies by running the [NavCoin dev tools script](https://github.com/navcoin/navcoin-dev-tools/blob/master/ubuntu-18.04-navcoin-core-dev-setup.sh) using the command bellow.
+You can easily build the dependencies by running the [Navcoin dev tools script](https://github.com/navcoin/navcoin-dev-tools/blob/master/ubuntu-18.04-navcoin-core-dev-setup.sh) using the command bellow.

 ```bash
 curl -o- https://raw.githubusercontent.com/navcoin/navcoin-dev-tools/master/ubuntu-18.04-navcoin-core-dev-setup.sh | bash